 Sometimes, the amount of resistance from your body weight is not enough to grow your leg muscles.
 That is why it is recommended that you also add gravity to the mix.
 The incline will force your legs to push harder, helping to build muscles a lot faster.
 In running, you can do this by putting your treadmill in an incline.
 For cycling, you can do this by riding uphill.
 When you do, you have to use your leg muscles to push your body and bike weight, making the muscles stronger and bigger.

-If you are still not used to standing while pedalling, do this at a slow pace first then build speed once you are already used to doing it.
+If you are still not used to standing while pedaling, do this at a slow pace first then build speed once you are already used to doing it.

 3. Shift to a higher gear